 What does this mean in English?
 A 75mm thick screed will need 100 days to dry, according to BS8204.
 If a project needs to be completed without unnecessary delays, liquid flow screed is clearly the way to go.

 Of course, there is no need to wait a full week; preparation is simple and liquid flow screed can be walked on after just 24 hours meaning that the disruption to other tradesmen and their work is kept to an absolute minimum – the quicker individual jobs can be completed, the lower the total cost of the project!

 Stronger, tougher, thinner

 Liquid flow screed can not just be put down in a much thinner layer than traditional screed, it is also stronger.
 In fact, a thin depth of liquid screed is actually stronger than a thicker depth of sand and cement.
 This thinner depth can help with the insulation of the project building because it means a thicker layer of floor insulation can be used.
 A thinner layer also means a lighter layer, this has obvious benefits for overall structural integrity and build design.

 Liquid flow screed is not just the superior product to traditional screed, it is the natural choice for developers and homeowners alike.
-Longer lasting, stronger, lighter, cost saving, energy efficient and can be dried in 7 days… It just doesn’t make sense to use anything else.
+Its a like Perth solid concrete, Longer lasting, stronger, lighter, cost saving, energy efficient and can be dried in 7 days… It just doesn’t make sense to use anything else.